bitovi/academy/src/typescript/7-interfaces.md

 @sourceref ./7-3-3-describefuncs.ts
 @codepen

-It's possible to use the `type` keyword as an interface to describe a function.
+It’s possible to use the `type` keyword as an interface to describe a function.

 @sourceref ./7-3-4-describefuncs-type.ts
 @codepen